Rajeshkumar-14/responsive-personal-portfolio/README.md

 - Downloadable resume for users to access the developer's credentials.
 - SMTP mailing facility for visitors to easily get in touch.
 - Smooth reveal animations using AOS (Animate On Scroll) library.
+- Theme-changing functionality to switch between light and dark themes.

 ## Technologies Used